JohannesAbresparr/cat-photo/README.md

 -I have linked [Wikipedia rule of thirds](https://en.wikipedia.org/wiki/Rule_of_thirds) for the users to find a broader explenation of the "rule of thirds".

-- The icons in the header and footer were taken from [Font Awesome](https://fontawesome.com/)
+-The icons in the header and footer were taken from [Font Awesome](https://fontawesome.com/)

 ### Media